DontEatThemCookies/ctof/README.md

 pip install ctof
 ```

-Make sure to import it as `from ctof import ctof`.
+The recommended import statement is `from ctof import ctof`.

+An alternative import statement: `import ctof.ctof`

 ### Functions